mjhea0/django-interactive-charts-post/README.md

 1. `loadChart` loads chart data from the Django endpoint into the chart
 2. `loadAllCharts` loads all the charts

+> Note that we used jQuery's AJAX function.
+Feel free to use plain JavaScript requests.

 ### Create a view and assign it an URL

 > In this step we are going to create a normal view and assign an URL to it.
-If you want to add charts to your admin dashboard skip to the next step.
+If you want to add charts to Django admin skip to the next step.

 Inside *shop/urls.py* create a new view: